CaSe-group/webpage/docs/team/mike.md

 ## Info

 ![mike](images/mike.png){: align=right }
-Mike Marquet is a phD student at the *Institute for Infectious Diseases and Infection Control*.
+Mike Marquet is a postDoc at the *Institute for Infectious Diseases and Infection Control*.
 His area of expertise is metagenomes, phages, workflows, containerization and nanopore sequencing.

 ## Projects